shlomif/how-to-share-code-online/README.md

 Please don't share non-runnable pieces and fragments of your code, see [“Show Us The Whole Code”](http://shadow.cat/blog/matt-s-trout/show-us-the-whole-code/) .

+### Share code - not screenshots

+Please don't share [screenshots](https://en.wikipedia.org/wiki/Screenshot) of the code!
+Especially not those taken with a camera (e.g: a smartphone's).

+Screenshots are not runnable.

 ### How to upload the code

 <ol>